poltergeistjoya/comm_nets/webserver/README.md

-# comm_nets
+# Simple HTTP Webserver

 Basics of socket programming for TCP connections in Python

-How to create a socket
+Create a socket
 Bind it to a specific address and port
 Send and recieve a HTTP packet
 HTTP header format